 So we need to think this through carefully, before we look to change a voting system we need to fix/change a party political system that completely undermines our democracy and the will of the electorate.

-The way forward has to be to diminish the power / control of the political parties and give to voters the choice and election of our MP's.
+The way forward has to be to diminish the power / control of the political parties and give to voters the choice and selection of our MP's.

 - Open primaries to select our candidates for election as MP's